cwise24/snopsy/docs/module3/3_vault.rst

 We will use ansible vault to encrypt all of our sensitive information AND to make sure our playbooks stay automated.
 I'm not saying this is the only way but this is how I keep my playbooks automated without having to enter any credentials.

-Let's create a new *master* ansible-vault key, this will be stored as a hiden file within your home directory
+Let's create a new *master* ansible-vault key, this will be stored as a hidden file within your home directory

 ::